 Fall was spent preparing for winter.
 Preparation included harvesting what was left in the fields and garden and getting them preserved for winter.
 It took several weeks to harvest the corn.
 Meat animals were slaughtered.
 The farm family smoked what meat they needed to get through the winter and the rest of the livestock was sent to market.
 Children were headed back to school at this time and therefore would not be able to help out as much on the farm.

 Winter still required a lot of work on the farm even if there were no crops to take care of.
 Checking and maintaining feed was important to ensure it wouldn’t go bad over winter.
 Keeping the animals fed, warm, and protected for the winter was crucial.
 The winter was also holiday time where families and neighbors got together to enjoy the preserved harvests they worked so hard to provide.

 The 1920s was a period of several transitions on the farmstead.
 Electricity and natural gas had not reached all rural farmsteads.
 Corncobs, coal, and wood were used to heat the house.
-Kerosene lamps were used to light indoors.
+Kerosene lamps were used for indoor lighting.
 Some farmsteads had generators to power lights and appliances inside.
-Plumbing was also available in the more urban areas so an outhouse was still used on the farm even though their houses might have room for a bathroom.
+Plumbing was also available in the more urban areas but an outhouse was still used on the farm even though their houses might have room for a bathroom.